-Admittance triangle is also represented similar to impedance triangle.
+Admittance triangle is also represented similarly to impedance triangle.
 As the impedance (Z) of the circuit has two rectangular components, resistance (R) and reactance (X).
 Similarly, the admittance (Y) also has two components, conductance (g) and susceptance (b).
-The Admittance triangle is shown below.

 The perpendicular of the Admittance triangle is called Susceptance.